Ladybugs Vs. Japanese Beetles: What You Need To Know

 While relative size protects Japanese Beetles from predation by carnivorous ladybugs, they aren’t so lucky when it comes to other predators.

 As with many insects, the beetles ensure survival into the next generation primarily through sheer numbers, not through any special talent for escape or defense.
-An adult female will lay 40-60 eggs in a reproductive season (Held and Potter 2009) but this only supports the population as a whole.
-An unlucky Japanese Beetle could be eaten at any time.
+An adult female will lay 40-60 eggs in a reproductive season (Held and Potter 2009).
+But this only supports the population as a whole.
+A single, unlucky Japanese Beetle can be eaten at any time.

 Ladybugs are heroes; Japanese Beetles are pests